Publication

 Article

-Patients with newly diagnosed gastric or gastroesophageal junction (GEJ) cancer who received the PD-L1 inhibitor durvalumab (Imfinzi; AstraZeneca) and chemotherapy both before and after surgery were more likely to be alive and event-free after 2 years than those receiving chemotherapy only, findings released Sunday show.1
+Patients with newly diagnosed gastric or gastroesophageal junction (GEJ) cancer who received the PD-L1 inhibitor durvalumab (Imfinzi; AstraZeneca) and chemotherapy both before and after surgery were more likely to be alive and event-free after 2 years than those receiving chemotherapy only, according to data presented at the 2025 American Society of Clinical Oncology Annual Meeting.1

-The phase 3 MATTERHORN trial (NCT04592913), to be presented at the plenary session of the American Society of Clinical Oncology (ASCO) annual meeting, shows that following their success in later-stage gastric cancer, immune checkpoint inhibitors can work as well or better for patients who are starting cancer treatment.
-The study is also being published in the New England Journal of Medicine.2
+Results from the phase 3 MATTERHORN trial (NCT04592913) showed that in addition to their success in treating later-stage gastric cancer, immune checkpoint inhibitors can work as well or better for patients who are just starting cancer treatment.
+The study was simultaneously published in the New England Journal of Medicine.2

-MATTERHORN evaluated use of durvalumab with the chemotherapy combination 5-fluorouracil, leucovorin, oxaliplatin, and docetaxel, or FLOT, which the NEJM authors note is established as perioperative treatment for locally advanced gastric or GEJ cancers.
+MATTERHORN evaluated use of durvalumab with the chemotherapy combination 5-fluorouracil, leucovorin, oxaliplatin, and docetaxel (FLOT), which the study authors noted is established as perioperative treatment for locally advanced gastric or GEJ cancers.2

-Gastric and GEJ cancer is a worldwide killer and will account for 1.2 million deaths this year, the study’s lead author, Yelena Y. Janjigian, MD, of Memorial Sloan Kettering Cancer Center, said during a press briefing, where she noted the rise of these cancers in patients under age 50.
+Gastric and GEJ cancers will account for 1.2 million deaths this year, the study’s lead author, Yelena Y. Janjigian, MD, chief, Gastrointestinal Oncology Section, Memorial Sloan Kettering Cancer Center in New York, New York, said during a news briefing.
+She also noted the rise of these cancers in patients younger than 50 years.

-“We know that immunotherapy works for stage IV disease, in the advanced setting and metastatic disease.
-We’ve been using PD-1 agents for years now but [immunotherapy] has not been proven to help patients in early-stage cancer,” she said.
-“So, the MATTERHORN study was designed to address this problem and to demonstrate benefit for patients with localized, nonmetastatic disease going through surgery.”
+“We know that immunotherapy works for stage IV disease, in the advanced setting, and metastatic disease.
+We’ve been using PD-1 agents for years now, but [immunotherapy] has not been proven to help patients in early-stage cancer,” she said.
+“The MATTERHORN study was designed to address this problem and demonstrate benefit for patients with localized, nonmetastatic disease going through surgery.”

-In this international trial, patients were randomized 1:1 to receive durvalumab or placebo for 2 cycles along with FLOT, both given intravenously.
-Followed by surgery between 4 and 8 weeks after neoadjuvant therapy.
+In this international trial, patients were randomly assigned 1:1 to receive durvalumab or placebo for 2 cycles along with FLOT, both given intravenously.
+This was followed by surgery between 4 and 8 weeks after neoadjuvant therapy.
 Next came 2 more cycles of durvalumab or placebo and FLOT, followed by a 1500-mg dose of durvalumab or placebo, administered intravenously every 4 weeks for another 10 cycles.

-Patients received baseline scans by CT or MRI within 28 days of randomization.
+Patients received a baseline CT scan or MRI within 28 days of being randomly assigned.
 For the adjuvant period, imaging took place 4 weeks after surgery and within 28 days of the start of adjuvant therapy.
 Imaging was also performed within 4 weeks after the last dose of neoadjuvant FLOT and before surgery.
 Tumor assessments were performed every 12 weeks for 2 years and then every 24 weeks until progression.

 Following enrollment, the randomized population had 948 patients, with 474 receiving durvalumab plus FLOT and 474 receiving placebo plus FLOT.
 After a median follow-up of 31.5 months, results showed the following: